aligado04/portfolio/docs/index.md

 # Ali Gado — Mechatronics & Autonomous Systems

 I'm a Mechatronics & Autonomous Systems engineer focused on **embedded systems, controls, and practical robotics**.
-I like building things that work reliably in the real world—then proving it with **tests, data, and iteration**.
+I like building things that work reliably in the real world, then proving it with **tests, data, and iteration**.
 This portfolio highlights selected projects and a multi-page case study of my **Final Year Project**.

 **What you’ll find**
 - Embedded & control projects (Arduino, PIC, MATLAB/Simulink, PLC/IIoT)